Can you freeze chicken salad? Learn my best tips on when and when not to.

-Instead of asking can you freeze chicken salad, I would be asking should I freeze Costco chicken salad?
+Instead of asking if you can freeze chicken salad, I would ask if I should freeze Costco chicken salad.
 My answer would be yes, you can freeze chicken salad from Costco, but I wouldn’t do it.

 Costco’s rotisserie chicken salad contains mayonnaise, sour cream, and celery.
-Once thawed, the celery will be limp and will likely release excess moisture making the chicken salad wet.
-Also, mayonnaise and sour cream have their own issues once frozen and thawed.
+Once thawed, the celery will be limp and likely release excess moisture, making the chicken salad wet.
+Mayonnaise and sour cream also have their own issues once frozen and thawed.
 Read my article about freezing sour cream to learn more.

 What To Do With Too Much Chicken Salad